martinbednar/jsrestrictor/tests/integration_tests/README.md

 ### on Linux OS

+On Linux it is not able to test JSR extension in Google Chrome browser, because Google Chromu is not supported on Linux.
+And Chromium cannot fully replace Google Chrome for testing purpose.

+* tested_browsers = [BrowserType.FIREFOX]  #Remove "BrowserType.CHROME" because Google Chrome is not supported on Linux and leave only "BrowserType.FIREFOX" in array.
+* firefox_driver = path to gecko driver.
+Gecko driver is included in folder "common_files" or it is able to download it.
+* firefox_profile = path to folder of firefox profile of Mozilla Firefox ESR with enabled access to location.
+It is typically located in /home/<username>/.mozilla/firefox/<profilename>.default-esr
+* firefox_jsr_extension = path to xpi package of JSR (package importable to Firefox).
+Xpi packages is included in folder "common_files" or it is able to create it from JSR source files.

 # RUN TESTS

 ### on Windows OS

-Open PowerShell in folder "integration_tests" and run command:
+Open PowerShell (or ComandPrompt, but PowerShell is recomemded) in folder "integration_tests" and run command:
 	python start.py

-When script execution starts for the first time, OS Windows will ask you to allow Firewall Exception for this script (for Python).
+When script execution starts for the first time, OS Windows may ask you to allow Firewall Exception for this script (for Python).
 Click "Allow".

 ### on Linux OS

-If something unexpected happened during Python script execution, try to check configuration file and start testing again.
+Open Terminal in folder "integration_tests" and run command:
+	python3 start.py